SAFE-Stack/docs/docs/feature-client-server.md

 }
 ```

 Note the use of the `promise { }` computation expression.
-This functions like `async { }` blocks that you already know, whilst the `fetchAs` function automatically deserializes the JSON back into a `Customer` array.
+This behaves similarly to `async { }` blocks that you might already know, whilst the `fetchAs` function automatically deserializes the JSON back into a `Customer` array.

 #### Turning on Fable's JSON Converter
 By default, serialization between Fable and Giraffe **is not compatible**.
 In order to fix this, you must replace the JSON converter in Giraffe with Fable's own `IJsonSerializer`.

-If you are using the dotnet SAFE Template, this will automatically be done for you - see the [`config`](https://github.com/SAFE-Stack/SAFE-template/blob/master/Content/src/Server/ServerSaturn.fs#L40L44) function in `Server.fs`.
+If you are using the [SAFE Template](safe-template), this will automatically be done for you - see the [`config`](https://github.com/SAFE-Stack/SAFE-template/blob/master/Content/src/Server/ServerSaturn.fs#L40L44) function in `Server.fs`.

 ### Sharing data using Fable.Remoting
 As an alternative to raw HTTP, you can also use the [Fable.Remoting](https://github.com/Zaid-Ajaj/Fable.Remoting) library, which provides an RPC-style mechanism for calling server endpoints.